kengru/kgv3/content/en/_index.md

   - programmer-friendly
 ---

-This is the demo of hugo-theme-monochrome.
+This is the demo of hugo-theme-monochromes.